Rasulwebs/Rasulwebs/README.md

 # 💫 About Me:

-🌱 I’m currently learning Prisma and SQL <br>💬 Ask me about JavaScript, React, NextJS, TypeScript and MongoDB
+🌱 I’m currently learning Prisma and SQL <br>💬 Ask me about JavaScript, React, Next.js, TypeScript and MongoDB

 ## 🌐 Socials: